The Lord's Prayer Is Misunderstood

 I love those who love me, and those who seek me diligently find me.

 And Jesus gave us enough hints to interpret the Lord's Prayer properly!!
 We must forget the years of church brainwashing.
 Set that aside for a moment and look close at all the undisputable Bible references I provided here.
-Your church did not go there because it contradicts their theology!!
+Your church did not go there because it contradicts their theology and business-agenda!!
 Act wisely before you send yourself to hell.

 Jesus commanded us to pray this prayer daily as God's new covenant.
 It does not matter when He did it or to whom He gave it.
 THIS IS GOD! telling us what to do to be reconciled to Him on a daily basis, and truly be saved!!

-The Eucharist is not required for forgiveness of sins, it is a commemorating activity.
+The Eucharist is not the requirement for forgiveness of sins, it is a commemorating activity.
 The Lord's Prayer daily, is required for forgiveness of sins.

 Luke 22:14-19